The Coven-Meyerowitz tiling conditions for 3 prime factors: the even case: Resolving diagonal boxes

 \begin{proof} Assume that there exists $x\in I^c\times J\times K$ satisfying (\ref{db1-e1}) and (\ref{db1-jsatura}) for some $b\in B$.
 By Lemma \ref{db1-saturating}, for every element $x'\in I^c\times J\times K^c$ the line $\ell_i(x)$ contains an $M$-fiber in the $p_i$ direction, at distance $M/p_i^2$ from $x'$, and $B$ is $N_i$-fibered in the $p_i$ direction.
 Let $A'$ be the set obtained from $A$ by shifting all such $M$-fibers, so that after these shifts we have $\{0,1\}\times J\times K^c\subset A'$.
 By Lemma \ref{fibershift}, $A'$ is T2-equivalent to $A$.
 Moreover, $A'\cap \Lambda$ contains both the original set of diagonal boxes $A_1$ and at least two (since $|K^c|\geq 2$) additional $M$-fibers in the $p_i$ direction, disjoint from $A_1$.
 Therefore the tiling $A'\oplus B=\ZZ_M$ satisfies the assumption (DB3).
 The conclusion follows from Proposition \ref{db3-cor}. \end{proof}

 Since the argument above is symmetric with respect to interchanging $j$ and $k$, the same conclusion holds if (\ref{db1-ksatura}) holds for some $x$ satisfying (\ref{db1-e1}) and some $b\in B$.
 It remains to consider the case when (\ref{db1-isatura}) holds for all $x$ satisfying (\ref{db1-e1}) and all $b\in B$.
 This, however, means that $B$ is $M$-fibered in the $p_i$ direction.
 We could apply the slab reduction to $B$ and conclude that (T2) holds in this case as well.
-However, with only slightly more effort, we can prove that the hypothetical tiling obtained from the slab reduction cannot actually exist, so that this case can be eliminated altogether.
+However, in order to prove the full T2-equivalence in Theorem \ref{unfibered-mainthm}, we need to prove that the hypothetical tiling obtained from the slab reduction cannot actually exist, so that this case can be eliminated altogether.

 \begin{lemma} Assume (DB1).
 Then $B$ cannot be $M$-fibered in the $p_i$ direction. \end{lemma}

 \begin{proof} Assume, for contradiction, that $B$ is $M$-fibered in the $p_i$ direction.
 We apply Theorem \ref{subtile} and Corollary \ref{slab-reduction} to get a tiling $A'\oplus B'=\ZZ_{M'}$, where $M'=M/p_i$, $A'\equiv A$ mod $M'$, and $B'$ is obtained from $B$ by selecting one element from each $M$-fiber in the $p_i$ direction and then reducing mod $M'$.
 In particular, $|B'|=p_jp_k$.
 We also use $\bbA'$ and $\bbB'$ to denote the boxes associated with $A'$ and $B'$ in $\ZZ_{M'}$.